ForwardFinancing/forwardfinancing.github.io/_posts/2018-12-20-so-long-and-thanks.md

 sprint of three weeks + a few days reserved for what we call slack time - a short period where the team works on tech debt and projects that are not of immediate business concern - was changed to two weeks with no slack time.
-However, I feel that this did not pan out too well due to these reasons:
+However, I feel that this did not pan out too well due to meetings happening too often causing a lack of productivity.
+Additionally, tech debt piled up due to immediate business needs being prioritized over it, thus there was no time to work on it with the removal of slack time.
-* Meeting durations were not modified to reflect the reduction in sprint duration which meant that on the days of those meetings, productivity was hindered due to those meetings acting as distractions.
-* In our workflow, a lot of the tasks require collaboration from multiple teams.
-Sometimes the back-and-forth between coworkers working on a feature together takes time and with unavoidable external factors (eg. QA team backlogged, Heroku being down), engineers could lose a day or two of productive work.
-Therefore, the impact of a lost day in a two-week sprint compared to a three-week sprint proves to be much more significant.
-* Due to the prior points and the lack of slack time to work on tech debt, the non-immediate yet non-trivial tech debt tasks were piling up.
-Ideally, there was to be a portion of time during the sprint dedicated towards tackling technical debt; however, this did not work out due to the above reducing the time allotted for prioritized feature work, leaving no room for it.

-These are just some of the observations I made during this slightly chaotic time - others might have completely different interpretations and thoughts of the matter.
+These are just some of the observations I made during this slightly chaotic time; others might have completely different interpretations and thoughts of the matter.
 As of the time of writing this post, we have reverted back to a three-week sprint with a week's worth of slack time.
 From this, I learned that processes can and will change, but they don't necessarily need to be permanent and should be critically assessed to see if they work out or not.
+The same process that happened to not fit into our workflow may as well be the best one for another engineering team.

 # Bite off a Bit More than You Can Chew
 I had absolutely no idea how much I could take on in terms of workload and deliver in a timely manner.
 What if I didn't finish my cards for the sprint?
 Or what if I break other features with my new one?
 But with time I've come to realize that it wasn't about delivering everything on time or having a perfect feature, but rather to extend myself a bit more every time and fail often.
 During one sprint I had just one card and was hesitant on asking for more (even though they weren't big tasks), but I took another and it went just fine.
-And although it might not work out everytime, failure in software engineering is the _expected_ outcome, so it's okay.
-Just as with testing, you'll be constantly disappointed if you expect them to work the first time around.
+And although it might not work out everytime, failure in software engineering is not such a huge issue.
+Just as with tests, things just might not work the first time around and that's okay.

 # `Hash#Dig` then Dig a Bit More...
 Even If You Find a `nil`
 So during my last few weeks here, I decided to pick up an seemingly straightforward